jppgibbs/Aegis/README.md

 </table>

-**Minimum viable product:**

-1. Must check passwords in an active directory against predetermined criteria for a strong password
-2. Must use the HaveIBeenPwned API to check accounts and show if it has been in a breach previously.
-3. Must support manual extraction of account data from an active directory

-**Additional Features:**

-4. Should have customizable reporting including text output, email output and a wordcloud of frequently used passwords
-5. Should support automatic remote extraction of password data from a Windows Server
-6. Passwords should not be visible to any external API
-7. Password statistic reporting, displaying worst passwords, password length distributions and how many meet strength requirements

 ## User Interaction & Design

 **UI Considerations**

-Our target audience plays a large part in how our UI is designed.
-We wanted to aim primarily for functionality over form as it's targeted at more advanced users but we pivoted away from the idea of making it a command line interface to make it somewhat more accessible.
+The target audience plays a large part in how our UI is designed.
+One of the primary objectives was to ensure functionality over form as it's targeted at more advanced users.
+Over time this was pivoted from the idea of making it purely command line interface to make it somewhat more accessible with a graphical user interface.

 **Early UI Mockup**